 Dr. Sedat Odabas (BSc.
 Biol.
 Ph.D.
-Bioeng.) is an Associate Professor and been a faculty member of Ankara University, Chemistry Department since 2014.
-He holds BSc in Biology and MSc and Ph.D. in Bioengineering and BSc in Biology.
-As an integrated Ph.D. researcher, he studied at Ludwig Boltzmann Institute (Vienna, AT) on using gene therapy applications for
+Bioeng.) is an Associate Professor and has been a faculty member of Ankara University, Chemistry Department since 2014.
+He holds BSc in Biology and MSc and Ph.D. in Bioengineering and BSc from Hacettepe University.

-Auricular Cartilage Engineering on Gelatin/Ox-Dextran Scaffolds both in in-vitro and in-vivo Rabbit Animal Models under the mini project of European Commission, 6th Framework Programme for Research, FP6-2002-NMP-1 Network of Excellence: EXPERTISSUES, Novel Therapeutic Strategies for Tissue Engineering of Bone and Cartilage Using Second Generation Biomimetic Scaffolds.
+As an integrated Ph.D. researcher, he studied at Ludwig Boltzmann Institute (Vienna, AT) on using gene therapy applications (BMPs) for Auricular Cartilage Engineering on Gelatin/Ox-Dextran Scaffolds both in in-vitro and in-vivo Rabbit Model under the mini project of European Commission, 6th Framework Programme for Research, FP6-2002-NMP-1 Network of Excellence: EXPERTISSUES, Novel Therapeutic Strategies for Tissue Engineering of Bone and Cartilage Using Second Generation Biomimetic Scaffolds.

-One of the main goals of his studies is to develop biomaterials from blended polymers (natural or decellularized ) incorporated with magnetic nanoparticles or inorganic compounds (such as TCP) and investigating their mechano-transductive role on altering stem cell behaviours and their use for tissue engineering and regenerative medicine especially for bone and cartilage regeneration.
+One of the main goals of his studies is to develop biomaterials from blended biopolymers (natural or decellularized) incorporated with other (macro)molecules (such as magnetic nanoparticles, bioactive ceramics) and investigating their mechano-transductive role in altering cell behaviors and their use for tissue engineering and regenerative medicine, especially for bone and cartilage regeneration.

 Berkay ERENAY, MSc.

 Berkay got his BSc degree from both Istanbul Technical University and Montana State University Bioengineering Programme and had a MSc. from i Boğaziçi University, Biomedical Institute.

 His doctoral studies focus on biomimetic perspectives to alter cell behavior by using elastomeric biomaterials.
 Dr. Odabaş is the co-advisor for Berkay.

 Fulya Özdemir, MSc.

 Fulya has BSc and MSc degree in Chemistry.
 She studied Laccase enzyme kinetics and immobilization on clays.
 During her Ph.D. at Ankara University, her research focuses on photo-reactive polymers , algal chemistry.

 Melek İpek ERTUĞRUL